Montana Improved Grazing ProjectHB

 Phase 1 Acres: 33,000 acres

 Phase 1 Benefits: Improved soil health and increased carbon sequestration in soil.
 These benefits result from Help BuildTM offsets initiating and accelerating improved practices on cattle ranches in Montana.
 Help BuildTM offsets provide funding for fencing and water infrastructure that allows ranchers to increase their number of pastures, decrease the size of the pastures, and increase speed and number of livestock rotations, thus prolonging rest and recovery on more acres of grassland.

 The dynamic grasslands of the American West were well suited to the introduction of the cattle industry in the 19th century.
 Having evolved with the bison species (Bison bison), a close relative in the Bovidae family to cattle, the grasslands provided precisely the habitat and forage needed to sustain the introduced cattle herds.
 The perennial grasses had evolved with the seasonal migrations of bison and other migratory herbivores and thrived when grazed over short periods, with high intensity, and limited selectivity.
 Of course, with the cattle herds came homesteaders and with them, fences.
 With ranches and property boundaries, the cattle began to graze patches of grassland for long periods of time with limited or no rest periods.

-Over the past two centuries these conventional grazing practices have led to significant overgrazing and the subsequent increase in bare ground, erosion, establishment of invasive species, loss of perennial grasses, reduced water holding capacity, and ultimately reduced productivity for cattle operations.
-The adverse impacts go beyond the cattle industry, as this ecosystem supports wildlife, tourism, and essential water resources for municipalities and businesses alike.
-The Montana Improved Grazing project seeks to restore this ecosystem and its resilience to its full potential to sustain abundant and diverse species and livelihoods.
+Over the past two centuries, overgrazing without sufficient rest has led to an increase in bare ground, erosion, establishment of invasive species, loss of perennial grasses, reduced water holding capacity, and consequently reduced productivity for cattle operations.
+The adverse impacts go beyond the cattle industry, as this ecosystem supports wildlife, tourism, and essential water resources for animals, municipalities, and businesses alike.
+The Montana Improved Grazing project seeks to restore this ecosystem and its resilience to its full potential, sustaining abundant and diverse species and livelihoods.

 Practices included in the project to improve soil health and achieve these landscape goals are:

-- Higher intensity rotational grazing, emulating the rest and recovery periods of migratory herbivores.
+- Higher intensity rotational grazing, imitating the rest and recovery periods of migratory herbivores.
 This transition requires more fencing, more active cattle management, and often building water infrastructure to supply potential pastures previously not viable.